Featured FuseBox Resident: Maf’j Alvarez

 On top of your artistic practice and running Root Interactive, you have an interest in games, can you tell us more about that?

 There are more people talking about the importance of collaboration now, there is so much room for games to expand.
-Although I don’t identify as a gamer, I see their importance as I’m a process artist working to help people develop processes.
-I see the act of playing games being incredibly powerful.
+Although I don’t identify as a gamer, I see their importance as a process artist, I see the act of playing, making games and of rules-driven creative processes being incredibly powerful.
+Most of my work involves bringing people into a game of one kind or another.

 Who have you met during your time at the FuseBox?

-I’ve had so many rich collaborations with various people; I’ve been working with and helping fellow FuseBox artists Iona Scott and Rachel Henson, there has been frustration about not adopting immersive in the way they wanted to and not being able to move their physical and respective projects forward.
+I’ve had so many rich collaborations; I’ve been working with and helping fellow FuseBox artists Iona Scott and Rachel Henson, there has been frustration about not adopting immersive in the way they wanted to and not being able to move their physical and respective projects forward.

 Through this partnership, I’ve been utilising the 3D printer as part of the Brighton Immersive Lab with Rachel to help her develop attaching components and hardware for her Augmented Reality project; The Quizzer.

-I’ve been talking to Phil Nutley, we’ve been talking a lot about circular economy and workflows.
-I’ve had similar conversations with Alexandra Stuart-Hutcheson who is part of HIVE, an artistic collective working in the FuseBox and has joined as a resident in her own right.
+I’ve been talking to Phil Nutley a lot about the circular economy and immersive workflows.
+I’ve had similar conversations with Alexandra Stuart-Hutcheson who is part of HIVE, an artistic collective working in the FuseBox who has joined as a resident in her own right.
 Also Becky Lu who is an artist taking part in the Arts Driva @ FuseBox programme and Kate Stokes who worked in the FuseBox to develop her VR piece: Alice in Wonderland.

 Any projects/events in the pipeline?

-I’m talking with Andy Baker about our experience of making Warbells on the 27th June at Conference: Museum Tech.
-We hope by showcasing the project, we can gain a similar commission to work on.
+On the 27th June I’ll be talking with Andy Baker about our experience of making Warbells at the Museum Tech 2019 conference in London.
+We hope by showcasing the project and talking to people with a view to gaining a similar UK commission to work on.

-I’m currently working on a murmuration inspired augmented reality art experience featuring a dynamic flock of paper planes over the west pier that uses live social media feeds in response to Brexit by teenagers and the adults that decide their futures.
-I would like to build a prototype and also explore the possibility of running workshops for this project.
+I’m currently working on a murmuration inspired augmented reality art experience featuring a dynamic flock of paper planes over the west pier that uses live social media feeds in response to Brexit and belonging.
+I would like to build a prototype and also explore the possibility of running workshops for this project with young people.

-In general, it feels like I’m in the creative void and that is incredibly scary but exciting.
-It’s similar to being on your own in a large swimming pool, swimming and discovering new things along the way.
+In general, it feels like I’m in a creative void and that is incredibly scary but exciting.
+It’s similar to being in the middle of a large swimming pool where people, projects, ideas and opportunities keep popping up.
 Good stuff comes out when you don’t have a destination.
+I’m allowing myself to do that this year – reaching out and connecting.

 How do people find out more about your company?